 Fever, sore throat, stuffy nose and body aches.
 The flu can be miserable, and even dangerous for some people —especially those with diabetes or other chronic conditions like heart disease and asthma.
-Even in a normal flu season, it is important to take precautions to protect against the flu.
-The 2020-2021 flu season is very different from other years.
-With COVID-19 continuing to spread and cause severe symptoms in many people, people with diabetes and other conditions are at higher risk of developing serious complications from flu while our health care systems are at capacity.
-It is more important than ever to take steps to prevent the spread of flu.
+With COVID-19 continuing to spread and cause severe symptoms in many people, people with diabetes and other conditions are at higher risk of developing serious complications from the flu.
+It is more important than ever to take precautionary steps to prevent the spread of the flu.

 What Is the Flu Season?

 Cold and flu season comes every year around fall and wintertime.
 During this time, influenza (flu) viruses are more common than any other time of year.
 Although the exact timing and length varies from one year to another, the flu season typically begins in October and reaches the peak between December and February.

 How Does the Flu Spread and What Are Flu Symptoms?

 There are different ways that the flu can spread.
 The main way is through droplets that are made when people cough, sneeze or talk.
 When people are close to each other (up to about 6 feet apart) these droplets can be passed from one person to another by landing in each other’s mouths or noses or being inhaled into the lungs.
 The flu can also spread through surfaces, although this is less common.

 Flu symptoms include fever, cough, sore throat, runny or stuffy nose, body aches, headache, chills and fatigue.
 Some people also may have vomiting and diarrhea, though this is more common in children than adults.
 People may be infected with flu and have respiratory symptoms without a fever.